mozilla/gecko-dev/devtools/docs/getting-started/build.md

 This will run using an empty temporary profile which is discarded when you close the browser.
 We will look into [persistent development profiles later](./development-profiles.md).
 But first...

-⭐️  **Time for some congratulations!** You managed to get Firefox's code, build tools and dependencies, and just run your very own copy of Firefox!
+⭐️  **Time for some congratulations!** You managed to get Firefox's code, build tools and dependencies, and run your very own copy of Firefox!
 Well done! ⭐   ️

+Note: The Firefox build that you've just created is called Nightly (note the blue globe icon).
+If you also have Firefox installed as your browser (with the orange fox icon), that's called the Release version.

 ### Rebuilding